 The tier system is simply the solar power industry's way of grading the solar panels.
 Because options and knowledge matter when considering making the switch or upgrading your solar power system I have made a quick and easy to understand breakdown of the tier system for you convenience.

 The tier one solar panels are the most desirable currently on the market.
 Companies in this tier must be vertically integrated manufacturers, allowing the solar panels to be built from the ground up, with knowledgeable and well-tested products and design methods throughout each phase of construction.
 Tier one panels use specific technologies, tools and applications to ensure the quickest, most reliable and efficient ways of building solar panels to completion.
-Companies involved in tier one construction have been in the solar power industry for at least five years or more, and there reputation as quality controllers and purveyor’s of industry standards should allow the client peace of mind when considering the lifespan of a solar panels, and the company’s ability guarantee and stand by there product should problems occur.
+Companies involved in tier one construction have been in the solar power industry for at least five years or more, and their reputation as quality controllers and purveyor's of industry standards should allow the client peace of mind when considering the lifespan of a solar panels, and the company's ability guarantee and stand by their product should problems occur.

 The tier two competitors are a middle ground player in the market.
-Their systems may be built in more labor-intensive situations, without the streamlined efficiencies that the tier one manufactures can provide.
+Their systems may be built in more labour-intensive situations, without the streamlined efficiencies that the tier one manufactures can provide.
 This is not to discount the quality of the product being built, but may effect quantities and availability of the desired product.
-Tier two manufactures are usually looking to expand there business, so little money can be spent on research and design, but obviously they are still trying to keep up with the latest developments on design and construction, but engaging in manual labor can slow down the technological processes.
+Tier two manufactures are usually looking to expand their business, so little money can be spent on research and design, but obviously they are still trying to keep up with the latest developments on design and construction, but engaging in manual labour can slow down the technological processes.

 The tier three companies currently make up the largest percentage in the market.
 Currently sitting at around 90%.
 With solar energy becoming more and more popular, businesses are sprouting up left, right and center.
 These companies are reliant on small manufacturing, hand assembled parts and construction, slowly building their company into a blossoming businesses.
 Often tier three businesses are simply assemblers of systems, no way involved with the manufacturing process.
 When investing in solar power, as when investing in any thing, you want your investment to be well looked after.
 Purely because of the influx of companies at tier one levels the insurance and guarantee is questionable.
 Will company A be around in 5 to 10 years time?
 Or will they close up shop tomorrow?
 This is a question that should be considered for all tiers and there respectable proprietors.
 Simple fact of the matter is that with the flooding of the market start up businesses are the most likely to go bust is the first 1-3 years.
 However, we all love an underdog story, and often it is the companies with the least that can provide the most, so you shouldn't overlook tier three manufacturers, just be confident that they can provide you with some sort of insurance when it comes to construction, longevity and quality of your new solar power system.